-- (a) The Commission may designate, as a precedent decision, any decision or part of any decision that contains a significant legal or policy determination of general application that is likely to recur.
-The Commission may also designate as a precedent decision any precedent decision issued by another California state government agency. - (b) Once the Commission designates a decision or part of a decision as precedent, the Commission may rely on it or that part of it as precedent and the parties may cite to such decision in their argument to the Commission and courts. - (c) The Commission may reverse in whole or in part the prior designation of a decision as a precedent decision. - (d) Notice of intent to designate or withdraw designation of a precedent decision shall be given with the notice of a Commission meeting.
+(a) The Commission may designate, as a precedent decision, any decision or part of any decision that contains a significant legal or policy determination of general application that is likely to recur.
+The Commission may also designate as a precedent decision any precedent decision issued by another California state government agency.

+(b) Once the Commission designates a decision or part of a decision as precedent, the Commission may rely on it or that part of it as precedent and the parties may cite to-such decision in their argument to the Commission and courts.

+(c) The Commission may reverse in whole or in part the prior designation of a decision as a precedent decision.

+(d) Notice of intent to designate or withdraw designation of a precedent decision shall be given with the notice of a Commission meeting.
 Interested persons may submit written comments for or against the proposed action.
+The Commission may decide the issue at that meeting or put the matter over to a subsequent meeting.

+(e(e) If a final judgment of a court of competent jurisdiction reverses or declares invalid a precedent decision, the Commission shall promptly modify the precedent decision to conform in all respects to the judgment of the court.
+The modified precedent decision shall supersede the prior precedent decision for all purposes.

-The Commission may decide the issue at that meeting or put the matter over to a subsequent meeting. - (e) All precedent decisions shall be posted on the Commission's website with the goal of transparency and ease of research.
+(f) All precedent decisions shall be posted on the Commission's website with the goal of transparency and ease of research.
 Precedent decisions may be redacted to protect confidential information including sensitive cultural resource information.